“90% of the most successful content marketers prioritize educating their audience over promoting their company's sales message”

 Knowing the why will help to inform the how.
 Where are the people you’re targeting and are you providing them with the information they need?
 Thing about your objectives and what it is you want them to do, after they’ve engaged with your content?
 Make it easy and enjoyable to engage with you rather than sending them places that isn’t helpful to them.
 Be strategically minded, targeted and methodical about your goals.
 Use tools such as Google Trends and answerthepublic.com to understand what type of content your audience might be looking for.
 If you have an agency or use social media listening tools find out what your target audience is talking about and where.
 Armed with that knowledge you can start planning your keywords and content ideas for the next year.

 Before you start throwing ideas around and getting stuck into the juicy bits, you probably already have a lot of activities coming up in your year that will help you create a base for a thorough plan.
-Start with a calendar (like our free 2020 content calendar) and map out all of your events, launches, relevant national holidays or #internationaldays.
+Start with a calendar (like our free content calendar you can download at the bottom of the page) and map out all of your events, launches, relevant national holidays or #internationaldays.
 These significant dates will help you to flesh out the content surrounding them.
 For example, a financial services company might produce specific content tailored around the investment calendar or a stock market news story.
 A healthcare company that’s looking for new hires might time their recruitment content drive around popular job-hunting seasons.

 Make your life a little easier by utilising pre-existing events, seasons and business calendars.